Bassel-A-Elazab/GaussianClassiferFromScratchOneDimension/README.md

  <img src="Pic/pdf.png" width="500">

-   Where X is the new point wants to classify.
+   Where X is the new point wants to classify, And the mean & variance are calculated.

 	The next figure is the fitting gaussian distribution under one features used in classifer.